You have more data than ever. But what you don't have is a reliable way to go from raw numbers to clear, confident decisions.

 5. Cost and resource constraints

 Big data projects can be expensive, involving infrastructure, software licenses, skilled staff, and training.
-Smaller companies may struggle to justify or sustain these investments.
+You may struggle if you're at a smaller company to justify or sustain these investments.

-Cloud-based, pay-as-you-go solutions can help reduce upfront costs and scale with usage.
-Organizations can also prioritize high-value use cases first to demonstrate ROI before expanding.
+Cloud-based, pay-as-you-go options can help reduce upfront costs and scale with usage.
+You can also prioritize high-value use cases first to demonstrate ROI before expanding.

 6. Change management and culture